Sunshine And Showers

 Potato ‘Pink Fir Apple’

-Except that something has been munching on the leaves.
+But something has been munching on the potato leaves.
 A reminder that not everything in the garden is rosy.

 Apologies for not visiting any blogs over the last couple of days.
 They are all loaded onto the Feedly reader, yesterday crippled by malicious hackers.
 I will catch up again soon.